kevinjmann/view-addon-study/README.md

 You could also use `require` and a full relative (to the test file itself) path to load the json or html as a string during compilation.

+# Linting

+[Linting](http://en.wikipedia.org/wiki/Lint_(software)) is important part of code development that provides static analysis and helps to find bugs in code.
+Integrating it with editors makes it more efficient, as problems can be solved as you write the code, rather than in a cycle later on.

+It also helps to developers to adhere to various style guidelines during the coding stage, rather than only finding out at review time.

+It is recommended for any new project to have linting set up from the start.

+# ESLint - Javascript Linting

+This repository has [ESLint](http://eslint.org) for providing javascript analysis.
+It is a highly flexible tool especially as it is pluggable, so more rules can be added easily.